buntine/p-prime-prime/CONTENT.md

 To demonstrate this in relation to Turing machines, they, of course, used a programming language: **P″**

-## P″, the Grandmother of the Turing Tarpits
+## P″, the mother of the Turing tarpits

 P″ is a very simple.
 In fact, it's so simple that the whole thing can get a bit confusing.
 Kinda' like those movies that are so bad they loop back around to being good again.
 The language consists of only four characters: `R`, `λ`, `(` and `)` that act upon a [Turing machine](https://en.wikipedia.org/wiki/Turing_machine) with infinite tape (main memory) and a finite alphabet (the set of things that can be written in a memory cell - such as the digits `0..9`).